The importance of observability

 Observability is about bringing visibility into a system - turning the lights on, to see and understand the state of each component of the system, with context to aid with debugging and performance tuning.
 While traditional monitoring systems may have been the realm of operations engineers, today’s cloud-native applications must be developed with observability at the core of their design.
 Today, observability is a day 1 developer concern.

 While logs, metrics and traces are critical, these on their own are not enough for visibility to a system.
 Observability requires combining this data with rich context to create an understanding that is ideal for debugging and performance tuning.
-On day 1 with a Lightbend subscription, developers are able to see the impact of their changes on system performance using Lightbend Telemetry and the Developer Sandbox or Lightbend Console:
+On day 1 with a Lightbend subscription, you are able to see the impact of their changes on system performance using Lightbend Telemetry, Grafana templates, and the Developer Sandbox for Akka Data Pipelines:

-Lightbend Telemetry provides deep visibility in the form of events, metrics and distributed tracing for components such as: Play, Akka Http, Lagom, Akka Actors, Akka Streams, Akka Cluster and Akka Persistence.
+Lightbend Telemetry provides deep visibility in the form of events, metrics and distributed tracing for components such as: Akka Actors, Akka HTTP, Akka Streams, Akka Cluster and Akka Persistence.
 This helps to answer questions such as: “What is the message mailbox time for an actor?”, “What is the distribution of sharded entities in my Akka Cluster?”, “What part of my Akka Stream has the worst latency?” and much, much more.
 A custom API is included for instrumenting domain-specific KPIs, such as number of orders processed.

-The Developer Sandbox provides a Docker Compose based observability tool-kit for developers to gain insights into their applications in real-time as they develop them.
+The Developer Sandbox for Akka Data Pipelines provides a Docker Compose based observability tool-kit for developers to gain insights into their applications in real-time as they develop them.

 Lightbend’s observability features do not stand on their own.
 They work together with your in-house monitoring setup to provide deep visibility into the behavior of your Lightbend applications.
 A wide range of integrations are offered, such that applications built with Lightbend technology can be monitored with your tooling of choice.
 These integrations include: Prometheus, Elasticsearch, Grafana, DataDog, New Relic, Kibana, SLF4J, StatsD, JMX as well as OpenTracing integrations for Zipkin and Jaegar.